 There is a short list of meaningful reasons why your members do not visit your website.
 We are here to help identify why your site isn’t converting and connecting with your audience.

-Let’s breakdown five reasons why your members don’t use your association’s website.
+Let’s break down five reasons why your members don’t use your association’s website.

-Reason #1: Member Benefits Are Hard to Find
+Member Benefits Are Hard to Find

 Each member that comes to your website is in a different stage of their career or their journey with your association.
 They have varying needs at every stage and you want to make it easy for them to find the benefits they are looking for.
 This allows your members to maximize their membership and appreciate the value in it.
-Whether they’re looking for events, networking, jobs, the next certification dates or their membership renewal, it should be clear to your members how to access this information.
+Whether they’re looking for events, networking, jobs, the next certification dates, or their membership renewal, it should be clear to your members how to access this information.

 Membership Site vs Website

-Reason #2: Poor User Interface
+Poor User Interface

 Clear navigation is one of the most important aspects of a great user experience.
 It should take a user only a few seconds to find what they are looking for.
 Make sure your main navigation menu is not cluttered and contains links to your most popular pages and benefits.
 A good rule of thumb is between three to six options.
 You also want to avoid dropdown menus that hide what your users want to find.

-Tip: Find out which pages have the most page visits and put those front and centre in your navigation.
+Tip: Find out which pages have the most page visits and put those front and center in your navigation.
 The pages that are not performing well; your navigation menu can say goodbye to those.

-There are currently 6.4 billion smartphone users worldwide, and with the global population at 7.9 billion, that is more than a whopping 80% of the population that relies on their mobile devices everyday!
+There are currently 6.4 billion smartphone users worldwide, and with the global population at 7.9 billion, that is more than a whopping 80% of the population that relies on their mobile devices every day.
 Make sure your website works well for mobile devices.
 Not doing this means you are missing out on a large demographic that could be using your website right now.

 Tip: Read What is Responsive Web Design and Why It Matters on our blog to learn more about this topic.

-Reason #3: Your Purpose and Value is Not Clearly Communicated
+Your Purpose and Value is Not Clearly Communicated

 Does your website clearly communicate your association’s purpose, and how the website supports that mission?
 Is it to gather donations or to provide learning opportunities to your members?
 Your website’s objective should be loud and clear, and easy for anyone to understand.
 Who is your website for, how do you want them to feel, and what do you want them to do?
-Your website’s content should take your user on a journey to the actions you want them to take.
+Your website’s content should take your users on a journey to the actions you want them to take.

 Tip: Keep your target audience in mind when defining your purpose.

-Reason #4: Does Not Offer Useful Content
+Does Not Offer Useful Content

 The internet is full of content, and there are likely other associations that offer a similar service as you do.
 How do you differentiate yourself?
 How do you make your content stand out and how do you make your users come back for more?
 How well do you know your audience and what their “why” is?
-Create content that centres around what your members want and how you can help them reach their goals.
+Create content that centers around what your members want and how you can help them reach their goals.

 Tip: Use our easy Member Portal Must-Haves Checklist!
 Know Your Membership Quick Guide & Worksheet for a step-by-step tutorial to understand your audience and create content that speaks to your members.